wireapp/wire-server-deploy/offline/upgrading.md

 ### Marking kubenode for calling server (SFT)

-The SFT Calling server should be running on a kubernetes nodes that are connected to the public internet.
+The SFT Calling server should be running on a set of kubernetes nodes that have traffic directed to them from the public internet.
 If not all kubernetes nodes match these criteria, you should specifically label the nodes that do match these criteria, so that we're sure SFT is deployed correctly.